Professional biography.

 Admissions

-Admitted in Texas and Louisiana, the United States Supreme Court, Fifth Circuit Court of Appeals, Texas Northern, Southern, and Western Districts, Louisiana Eastern, Middle, and Western Districts, Court of Federal Claims, Tax Court, Court of International Trade, and Federal Circuit Court of Appeals.
+Admitted in Texas and Louisiana, the United States Supreme Court, Fifth Circuit Court of Appeals, Texas Northern, Southern, and Western Districts, Louisiana Eastern, Middle, and Western Districts, California Northern District, Court of Federal Claims, Tax Court, Court of International Trade, and Federal Circuit Court of Appeals, and Judicial Panel on Multidistrict Litigation.

 Additional Bar Association Memberships